Smart Calculators

 • atoa_{\text{to}} = Factor that converts the target unit to the same SI base unit (e.g. 1000 for kilometre to metre, 100000 for bar to pascal, 3.6e6 for kilowatt-hour to joule).

-The general multiplicative formula above covers nine of the ten supported categories (length, volume, area, pressure, energy, power, force, torque, angle).
-The tenth — temperature — uses an affine form because Celsius, Fahrenheit and Réaumur have non-zero zero points relative to the absolute (Kelvin) scale: T_out = ((T_in × a_from + b_from) − b_to) / a_to.
+The general multiplicative formula above covers twelve of the thirteen supported categories (length, mass, volume, area, pressure, energy, power, force, torque, angle, time, data storage).
+The thirteenth — temperature — uses an affine form because Celsius, Fahrenheit and Réaumur have non-zero zero points relative to the absolute (Kelvin) scale: T_out = ((T_in × a_from + b_from) − b_to) / a_to.
 Every factor table this calculator uses is sourced from primary metrology references:

 • Length: NIST SP 811 Appendix B.8 (inch 0.0254 m, foot 0.3048 m, mile 1609.344 m, all exact via the 1959 International Yard and Pound Agreement) + IAU Resolution B2 2012 for the astronomical unit (149,597,870,700 m exact).